If you’re like most freelance translators, you won’t enjoy being asked to respond to negative translation feedback.

 It will also help the agency’s cause if they can point this out to their client in their own response to the feedback.

 And from the client’s point of view, learning this should demonstrate that maybe not everything their reviewer has said or done is warranted or correct after all.

-Summary: the benefits of responding to translation feedback this way
+Wrap up: the benefits of responding to translation feedback this way